Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Machine Learning and Pipeline

 During preprocessing, additional features are computed according to Section \ref{sec:insitu}.
 To eliminate missing data points, the dataset was resampled to a 10 minute resolution, which is sufficient for ICMEs that have average durations of about one day at 1 AU.
 Nevertheless, it would be possible to choose a higher resolution if demanded by the scale of the structures that need to be segmented.
 Since there exist significant differences in orders of magnitude among the various features, they all were normalized and scaled to have an average of 0 and a standard deviation of 1.

 We use a sliding window approach with a window size equal to $1024$ and a stride of $120$ to preprocess the multivariate time series.
 Thereby, we extract samples covering approximately one week in time and thus include even the longest events as a whole.
+The used stride equals approximately 20 hours and was chosen in order to allow each event to appear in its entirety, instead of being potentially cut off in the windowing process.
+Nevertheless, using overlapping windows could potentially lead to a higher risk of overfitting since data is repeatedly used in different windows.
+However, in order to control overfitting tendencies, training and validation error have been closely monitored and regularization methods have been deployed.
+It is important to notice that we do not use overlapping windows during testing in order to avoid redundancies and consequent distortion of the performance on the test set.

+We expand the dimensions of our input windows using a ``dummy axis'' and thereby generate input ``images'' of size $(t,1,C)$, which are subsequently fed into the network.
+Here, $t$ is the time domain and equal to $1024$, as mentioned before, and $C$ depicts the numbers of channels, in other words, the features present in our dataset (33 for Wind, 11 for STEREO-A, STEREO-B and the reduced Wind dataset).

 The labels are one-dimensional segmentation maps consisting of the values $0$ or $1$ for each point in time with a resolution of 10 minutes, indicating whether an ICME is taking place or not.
-It is important to notice that we do not use overlapping windows for the test set in order to avoid redundancies.